safer spaces

 Our Commitment

-Together, we create a safe and joyful space for all dancers, fostering respect and celebrating diversity.
+Together, we create a safe and joyful space for all dancers, fostering respect, celebrating diversity, and supporting accountability and growth.